slyon/ubuntu-maintainers-handbook/PackageMerging.md

 result: https://bugs.launchpad.net/ubuntu/+source/at/+bug/1802914
 ```

 Set the bug status to "in-progress" and assign it to yourself.
-If you have the permissions to do so, set the importance to "Wishlist".
-Otherwise, there is no need to set this field.

-Go to the m-o-m summary page (for example https://merges.ubuntu.com/universe.html) and leave a comment linking to the bug.
-This way, others know that there is already a bug filed for that merge:
+To let people only using m-o-m know go to the summary page
+(for example https://merges.ubuntu.com/universe.html) and if the package is
+listed there leave a comment linking to the bug.
+This way, others not studying the LP bugs will know more easily that there is
+already a bug filed for that merge.
+To do so go there and:
 * Click in the Comment column on the invisible text entry field
 * Leave a comment like "bug #123456" and press Enter
 * The page will update and link to your bug